shaloo/docs.arcana/docs/tutorials/code-samples/nextjs-code-sample.md

 You need to first [[configure-auth#step-2-register-application|register the app]] using the {{config.extra.arcana.dashboard_name}}: {% include "./text-snippets/db_portal_url.md" %}.
 Then [[configure-auth#step-3-configure-application|configure authentication providers]] for onboarding users.
 After that, install the `{{config.extra.arcana.auth_sdk_pkg_name}}` and the `{{config.extra.arcana.react_sdk_pkg_name}}` packages and integrate the NextJS app.

 See [sample NextJS app source](https://github.com/arcana-network/auth-next-js) at GitHub.
 This is a very basic NextJS app that is created using the [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) template.
-It integrates with the {{config.extra.arcana.sdk_name}} and uses the built-in, [plug-and-play]({{page.meta.arcana.root_rel_path}}/concepts/plugnplayauth.md) login UI to onboard users and allow them to sign blockchain transactions using the {{config.extra.arcana.wallet_name}}.
+It integrates with the {{config.extra.arcana.sdk_name}} and uses the built-in, [[concept-plug-and-play-auth|plug-and-play] login UI to onboard users and allow them to sign blockchain transactions using the {{config.extra.arcana.wallet_name}}.

 ## Registration & Configuration